-You touch a willing creature who isn’t wearing armor, and until the spell ends, the target’s skin becomes ragged and solid.
+You speak the words of power, and your skin becomes ragged and solid.

-The target’s base AC becomes 13 + its Agility modifier, and gains 3 temporary hit points for the duration of the spell.
-So long as at least 1 temporary hit point remains, you have vulnerability against holy damage.
+Your base AC becomes 13 + you Agility modifier, and you gain 3 temporary hit points for the duration of the spell.
+So long you have at least 1 temporary hit point, you have vulnerability against holy damage.

-The spell ends if the target dons armor or if you dismiss the spell as an action.
+The spell ends if you dismiss the spell as an action.

 Heightened.
-When you cast this spell as a 2nd level spell or higher, a target’s temporary hit points increases by an additional 3 for each spell level above 1st.
+When you cast this spell as a 2nd level spell or higher, the temporary hit points increase by 3 for each spell level above 1st.